Scoldingatom205/E-Commerce-Data-Analysis/README.md

 # Project Overview
-Urban Aisle, founded in 2014, became a leader in e-commerce, specializing in furniture, office supplies, and technology.
-By 2017, Urban Aisle, a leading e-commerce company, required a robust data infrastructure to support its global expansion and optimize key business functions.
-Through data engineering, automation, and advanced analytics, this project enabled Urban Aisle to track performance metrics in real-time, identify underperforming products, and refine customer segmentation.
+SuperStore, founded in 2014, became a leader in e-commerce, specializing in furniture, office supplies, and technology.
+By 2017, SuperStore, a leading e-commerce company, required a robust data infrastructure to support its global expansion and optimize key business functions.
+Through data engineering, automation, and advanced analytics, this project enabled SuperStore to track performance metrics in real-time, identify underperforming products, and refine customer segmentation.
 The insights gathered from this analysis directly informed strategic decisions, driving profitability and improving operational efficiency across global markets.

 ## Business Challenges:
-To ensure Urban Aisle's sustained growth, several key business questions had to be addressed:
+To ensure SuperStore's sustained growth, several key business questions had to be addressed:
 - How do we upgrade the data infrastructure for faster, more reliable reporting?
 - What are the performance trends across sales, profits, and customer growth year-over-year?
 - Which products are underperforming or excelling, and how does discounting affect profit margins?